 Our legal basis for processing your data if you apply for a position with the firm is that processing is necessary for the purposes of the legitimate interests of the firm.

 We will retain any personal data you have provided us for a maximum period of 12 months, after which point any data you have provided us will be deleted without further notice to you.

 The General Data Protection Regulation (GDPR) comes into force on 25 May 2018, replacing the Data Protection Act 1998.
 Your rights under GDPR include:

-You can also speak to the firm’s Data Protection Officer, Hamish Arnott, if you have any queries or concerns about how Bhatt Murphy uses your data and this privacy notice.
+You can also speak to the firm’s Data Protection Officer, Charlotte Haworth Hird, if you have any queries or concerns about how Bhatt Murphy uses your data and this privacy notice.

 Reported judgments which are in the public domain have been referred to on this site and in any other context where this site refers to named individuals, Bhatt Murphy has sought to ensure that appropriate consent has been obtained.
 If you have any objection to the naming of any individual on the site, please contact us at: email@example.com.